godziller/dijkstra_project/report/REPORT.md

         return value
 ```

+Thus, for the above we can say Dijksta is performing with O($n^2$).
+This analysis is reflected in the data collected above.

-The above is run within the following `while` loop - this being our O(V)
+The above is run within the following `while` loop - this being our second O(n)
 ```python
     while pq.length() > 0:
         current = pq.remove_min()